Language 0-7: The transition to literacy

 Pre-school oral language abilities are a key predictor of children’s literacy development 1,2,3, and recognition of this has driven campaigns to promote language skills in early years to improve children’s school-readiness 4,5.

-In this work package, we will follow the Language 0-5 cohort for a further two years collecting a variety of transition-to-literacy behavioural measures including expressive and productive vocabulary, word reading and listening comprehension measures through Year 2 of school.
-We will then relate these to the unique set of measures collected in the first phase of LuCiD to determine how early language and cognitive skills impact on word decoding and comprehension skills; these early skills include children’s cognitive precursors to language development, their early years language environment (e.g., input frequency, lexical diversity), and individualised trajectories of oral vocabulary, morphology, and pragmatic development.
+In this work package, we followed the Language 0-5 cohort for a further two years, collecting a variety of transition-to-literacy behavioural measures including expressive and productive vocabulary, word reading, and listening comprehension measures through Year 2 of school.
+We then related these to the unique set of measures collected in the first phase of LuCiD to determine how early language and cognitive skills impacted word decoding and comprehension skills; these early skills included children’s cognitive precursors to language development, their early years language environment (e.g., input frequency, lexical diversity), and individualised trajectories of oral vocabulary, morphology, and pragmatic development.

-This longitudinal behavioural work will be aligned with computational modelling of literacy development to produce formalised explanatory models of the causal links between preschool language and cognitive ability and unfolding literacy skills 6,7.
+This longitudinal behavioural work was aligned with computational modelling of literacy development to produce formalised explanatory models of the causal links between preschool language and cognitive ability and unfolding literacy skills.6,7.

 Duration: 2 years, starting January 2020